ademiadeniji/ademiadeniji.github.io/_news/announcement_7.md

 related_posts: false
 ---

-We released Feel the Force!
-Give robots your sense of touch.
+We released our research on tactile robot learning from humans [Feel the Force: Contact-Driven Learning from Humans](https://feel-the-force-ftf.github.io/) 🤲